-Everything you need to know – Frequently asked questions for teachers
+Everything you need to know – faq’s for teachers

 Is UKSA right for our school?

-Why not come and try it for yourself?
+Why not come and try it for yourself and sign up for a complimentary teacher preview?
 Every month we offer teachers the chance to try our watersports and accommodation with our compliments.
-We even cover the cost of your ferry crossing.
+We even cover the cost of your ferry crossing!
 We welcome visits from teachers, youth leaders and school governors – it gives you the chance to try the facilities and see first-hand all the benefits of choosing UKSA.

 Is financial assistance available?